AElfProject/AElf/docs/resources/smart-contract-apis/referendum.md

 **Hash**: the hash of the proposal.

-After execution, a **ReferendumReceiptCreated** event log can be found in the transaction result.
+After execution, an **ReferendumReceiptCreated** event log can be found in the transaction result.

 **ReferendumReceiptCreated**:
 - **proposal_id**: the proposal id.